ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 bosch powertube 625 battery

-A realistic range of 100 miles can be achieved from a single charge, meaning you can cover some serious ground on this bike on a daily basis.
+A realistic range of 100 miles can be achieved from a single charge, meaning you can cover some serious ground on this bike daily.
 There is even the option to purchase a second battery if required.

-Of course the battery range will be effected by the power level used, rider weight, the amount of luggage you are carrying and the topography of the land you are riding on.
-Bosch have kindly produced a range calculator which is a very useful guide.
+Of course, the battery range will be affected by the power level used, rider weight, the amount of luggage you are carrying and the topography of the land you are riding on.
+Bosch has kindly produced a range calculator which is a very useful guide.

 Bike Components